Jirgas agree to support anti-polio drive in Khyber Agency

 -

-Jirgas agree to support anti-polio drive in Khyber AgencyJanuary 10, 2017Print : Peshawar
+Jirgas agree to support anti-polio drive in Khyber AgencyJanuary 10, 2017Print : National

 BARA: Jirgas held in all the three tehsils of Khyber Agency on Monday agreed to support the upcoming anti-polio campaign.
 Jirgas were part of the community mobilisation effort before the first campaign of the year that would be launched on January 16.